 If there is an accident or sudden illness at school, first aid will be administered by school personnel to the best of their abilities and training.
 The school will attempt to contact the student's parents.
-If they cannot be contacted, individuals designated on the enrollment/family information sheet will be called Any student who is ill must be picked up within 30 minutes of receiving our call.
+If parents cannot be reached, individuals designated as emergency contacts in the student's record will be called.
+Any student who is ill must be picked up within 30 minutes of receiving notofication.

-Reasons your student will be sent home, may include:
+Reasons your student will be sent home may include:

-Suspected contagious diseases - such as measles, mumps, chicken pox, and influenza and untreated pink eye
+Suspected contagious diseases - such as measles, mumps, chicken pox, and influenza; and untreated pink eye

 - Skin rashes, especially if the cause is unknown or if accompanied by fever or drainage.
-(May require a doctor's note to verify that the student is not contagious.) - Head lice infestation that has not yet been treated with an anti-parasitic shampoo. - Fever Students with an oral temperature of 100 or greater should be kept home until they have been fever free without medication for 24 hours. - Vomiting Students who vomit must stay home for 24 hours after the last episode of vomiting. - Injury that requires medical follow-up.
+(May require a doctor's note to verify that the student is not contagious.) - Head lice infestation that has not yet been treated with an anti-parasitic shampoo. - Fever Students with an oral temperature of 100 or greater should be kept home until they have been fever-free without medication for 24 hours. - Vomiting Students who vomit must stay home for 24 hours after the last episode of vomiting. - Injury that requires medical follow-up.